-The Science Behind Color Psychology
+The Science Behind Colour Psychology

-While personal preferences and cultural backgrounds can affect color perception, there are common psychological associations linked to different colors.For example, red is often associated with energy, passion, and urgency, making it a popular choice for clearance sales.
+While personal preferences and cultural backgrounds can affect colour perception, there are common psychological associations linked to different colours.
+For example, red is often associated with energy, passion, and urgency, making it a popular choice for clearance sales.

 Blue, on the other hand, evokes trust and dependability, which is why many financial institutions use it in their branding.
-Understanding these associations can help businesses choose the right colors to communicate their brand message effectively.
+Understanding these associations can help businesses choose the right colours to communicate their brand message effectively.

-The Impact of Different Colors on Branding
+The Impact of Different Colours on Branding

 Red: Excitement and Urgency